robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 This categorization isn't perfect, for example, it doesn’t account for chat apps like AIM and ICQ which were native desktop apps, not web apps, which have now been replaced by mobile apps like Messages, Slack, and WhatsApp.
 “Network-enabled apps” is probably a precise term, but web apps is fine for shorthand.
 The collaborative nature of the web still captures the spirit of the native desktop chat apps.

-The contrast between the decline of native desktop chat apps, and social media usage on the web, compared to the continued relevance of more traditional use cases on the desktop, like Logic Pro X, and Final Cut Pro X, where it's *mobile* that's struggling for relevance, is a great example of the flaws in post-PC era's narrative of a declining desktop.
+The contrast between the decline of native desktop chat apps, and social media usage on the web, compared to the continued relevance of traditional desktop use cases, like Logic Pro X, and Final Cut Pro X, where it's *mobile* that's struggling for relevance, is a flaw in the post-PC era of a declining desktop.
 If that narrative were true, you'd expect all desktop use cases to look like native desktop chat apps, but they don't.

 ## The Platform Advantage Matrix

 What's happening isn't a transition, it's a migration.
-As each app migrates to the platform whose advantages make the most sense for its use case.
-Below, I've tried to summarize the advantage of each platform with a single word[^platformsummarycaveats]:
+As each app migrates to the platform whose advantages are the best fit for its use case.
+I've tried to summarize the advantage of each platform with a single word[^platformsummarycaveats]:

 - **Desktop**: Power
 - **Mobile**: Simplicity